Theodore Schroeder

 Albert Theodore Schroeder (September 17, 1864 – February 10, 1953) was an American author who wrote on issues pertaining to freedom of expression.
-Schroeder challenged the state of freedom of speech in the United States, claiming that the US government may be a tyranny and that the way Americans view their liberties makes Americans hypocrites.
+Schroeder challenged the state of freedom of speech in the United States by claiming that the US government may be a tyranny and that Americans view their liberties in a way that makes them hypocrites.

 Schroeder was a freelance psychoanalyst who studied the sexual basis of all religious experience.
-His interest in free speech, as well as his psychosexual theories, led him to study the controversial life of 19th-century free speech and women's rights advocate Ida C. Craddock.
+His interest in free speech, as well as his psychosexual theories, led him to study the controversial life of the 19th-century free speech and women's rights advocate Ida C. Craddock.

 Career

-Schroeder entered the University of Wisconsin in 1882 to study engineering, then earned a law degree in 1889.
+Schroeder entered the University of Wisconsin in 1882 to study engineering and earned a law degree in 1889.
 Schroeder practiced law for ten years in Salt Lake City, Utah, working for statehood for Utah.

 In 1900, Schroeder moved to New York.
-In 1902, he formed the Free Speech League (a precursor to the American Civil Liberties Union) with Lincoln Steffens and others.
+In 1902, he formed the Free Speech League, a precursor to the American Civil Liberties Union, with Lincoln Steffens and others.
 Schroeder helped defend his anarchist friend Emma Goldman at her Denver trial.

-In 1904 Schroeder retired from practicing law and began writing.
+In 1904, Schroeder retired from practicing law and began writing.
 In his later years, he lived in Greenwich, Connecticut.